validator-network/cosmoshub-scripts/README.md

 ![keychain](https://validator.network/img/gaiacli01.png "gaiacli keys list output")

+If you wish to use the script with multiple keys, you can leave the `KEY` setting empty and pass it on the command line instead.

 If you are using a Ledger device, also specify `SIGNING_DEVICE="--ledger"`.
 If you instead are are using a local password-protected key, you __do not need__ to specify it as the script will prompt you for it.

 Take care to specify the `RESERVATION_AMOUNT` which is the minimum amount of uatoms that will remain available in your account.